31st Kuvendi: Voting Sessions

 Six days later, on September 16, the presentation session of the governing program Rama III began, from where the Prime Minister himself and then each candidate for minister presented the objectives for the next four years.
 The session lasted over 20 hours postponing its closing for the following day.
 The third consecutive government of Rama was put to the vote on September 17, 2021, after a few days ago it had received the decree of President Ilir Meta.
-The new cabinet introduced consists of 12 women and only 5 men, making up 75 percent of government positions lead by women.
+The new cabinet introduced consists of 12 women and only 5 men, making up 75 percent of government positions led by women.
 This has propelled Albania to the top of global rankings in terms of the percentage of women holding Cabinet positions.